ogsamsa/skills-github-pages/_posts/2025-01-30-Abortion Questions.md

 Choices is an abortion clinic located in Carbondale, Illinois.
 It is a three hour, 200 mile drive from Nashville.
 They offer abortion care to out state patients by appointment only.
 Their phone number is 618-300-6017 and their website is www.yourchoices.org.

+Choices performs abortions by appointment only and will require that patients show ID when arriving for their appointment.

 When a patient calls to make an appointment, they will be asked to provide a name and date of birth along with some demographic information.
 They may be asked for their marital status but an answer is not required.
 You are not required to provide a physical or email address.